-The test points are on the top edge of the amplifier (see Figure 3).
+The test points are on the left side of the amplifier (see Figure 3).
 The test points produce a 100 mV to 500 mV output that corresponds to the sample-draw detector's 4 to 20 mA output.
 Use the test points and a voltmeter to measure the amplifier's output during the start-up and calibration procedures.
-The black test point (CAL 2) in the upper left corner is the negative (-) test point and the red test point (CAL 1) in the upper right corner is the positive (+) test point.
+The black test point in the upper left corner is the negative (-) test point and the red test point to the left of the zero and span pots is the positive (+) test point.